AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 It is able to load any model contained in any BSD file and export any animation pose to a ply file

-#### Build
-Before building make sure to fetch all the submodules by typing:
-> git submodule --init --recursive

-then type:

-> cd MOHModelViewer && mkdir Build && cmake .. && cmake --build . --target
-MOHModelViewer

-to build it.
-**NOTE: Make sure to move the shader folder in the same directory as the executable, otherwise the program will display only the GUI and not the models.**
 #### Usage
 > ./MOHModelViewer `<Optional BSD file>`